NathanKr/next.js-static-blog-with-markdown/README.md

 <h2>Motivation</h2>
-Posts are static , so we can use local files like markdown and no need to use database and pay for it !!!
+Posts are static, so we can use local markdown files without needing a database, saving costs.
+But how do you create an HTML file from an .md file?
+That's the focus of this repo.

 <h2>Design</h2>
 <ul>
-<li>next.js is used for routing and posts ssg using getStaticProps and getStaticPaths</li>
+<li>Next.js is used for routing and generating static site pages (SSG) using getStaticProps and getStaticPaths</li>
-<li>the .md files under /data/posts are post files written in traditional markdown (e.g. django-crash-course.md) but i also use html elements (e.g. in test-nath.md) </li>
+<li>he .md files under /data/posts are traditional markdown files (e.g., django-crash-course.md), but some also include HTML elements (e.g., test-nath.md)</li>
-<li>The .md file hold post metadata :title, date , excerpt , cover_image and the post content</li>
+<li>Each .md file contains post metadata: title, date, excerpt, cover_image, and the post content</li>
-<li>parsing the .md file and extracting its content and metadata  is done via the function matter from <a href='https://www.npmjs.com/package/gray-matter'>gray-matter</a></li>
+<li>Parsing the .md file and extracting its content and metadata is done using the matter function from <a href='https://www.npmjs.com/package/gray-matter'>gray-matter</a></li>
-<li>The function parse from <a href='https://www.npmjs.com/package/marked'>marked</a> is used to translate the .md file content to html and set in react via dangerouslySetInnerHTML</li>
+<li>The content of the .md file is converted to HTML using the parse function from <a href='https://www.npmjs.com/package/marked'>marked</a> and it is rendered in React using dangerouslySetInnerHTML</li>
-<li><a href='https://www.npmjs.com/package/prismjs'>prismjs</a> is used for content code highlighting with the help of <a href='https://www.npmjs.com/package/jsdom'>jsdom</a> and style file post.module.css</li>
+<li><a href='https://www.npmjs.com/package/prismjs'>prismjs</a> is used for syntax highlighting in code blocks, with the help of <a href='https://www.npmjs.com/package/jsdom'>jsdom</a> and styles from from post.module.css</li>
 </ul>

 <h2>Code - server</h2>
-The following is done in this repo on the server.
-Actually i see no reason of doing this on the client
+The following logic is handled server-side, as there's no need to process it on the client.

 ```typescript
 // Load all languages.